bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 If the response body has `RESPONSE_USERDATA`, the script will emit a signal "userdata_received" with the userdata

 #### Body has INVALID_EMAIL, EMAIL_NOT_FOUND, INVALID_PASSWORD, USER_DISABLED or WEAK_PASSWORD
 If the response body has `INVALID_EMAIL, EMAIL_NOT_FOUND, INVALID_PASSWORD, USER_DISABLED or WEAK_PASSWORD`, the login has failed and the script will emit a signal "login_failed".
-It will also pass the error code and error message to be printed into the console
+It will also pass the error code and error message to be printed into the console.
 <p align="right"><a href="#contents-on-this-page">Back</a></p>

 ***